-A = 1,1 This value adjusts the catalyst ageing time to account for deterioration from sources other than thermal ageing of the catalyst.
+A = 1.1d This value adjusts the catalyst ageing time to account for deterioration from sources other than thermal ageing of the catalyst.

-R = Catalyst thermal reactivity = 18,500
+R = Catalyst thermal reactivity = 18 500

-th = The time (in hours) measured within the prescribed temperature bin of the vehicle's catalyst temperature histogram adjusted to a full useful life basis e.g., if the histogram represented 400 km, and useful life is, in accordance with paragraph 2.4. of this GTR, for example for Class 2 vehicle 20,000 km; all histogram time entries would be multiplied by 50 (20,000/400).
+th = The time (in hours) measured within the prescribed temperature bin of the vehicle's catalyst temperature histogram adjusted to a full useful life basis e.g., if the histogram represented 400 km, and useful life is, in accordance with paragraph 2.4. of this GTR, for example for Class 2 vehicle 20 000 km; all histogram time entries would be multiplied by 50 (20 000/400).